About the series

 Conflicts don’t just get resolved on their own.
 Most are settled through a grueling process of give and take, usually behind closed doors.
-On our new podcast, The Negotiators, Foreign Policy is teaming up with Doha Debates to put listeners in the room.
+On the new podcast The Negotiators, Foreign Policy is teaming up with Doha Debates to put listeners in the room.
 Hosted by FP deputy editor Jenn Williams, each episode will feature one mediator, diplomat or troubleshooter, describing one dramatic negotiation.
 You’ll hear about a nuclear standoff, a hostage crisis, a gang mediation and much more: successes and failures that shaped people’s lives.

 Negotiating a peace deal is hard, implementing it is harder